-After approximately 30 credits, students choose the clinical concentration or the social work administration, planning and policy practice concentration.
-Learn more about the concentration options on the VCU Bulletins website.
+After approximately 30 credits, students choose the clinical area of specialization or the social work administration, planning and policy practice area of specialization.
+Learn more about the area of specialization options on the VCU Bulletins website.

 Yes, we offer several options for specialized study toward the M.S.W. degree combined with other programs, departments, certificates and schools.
 Learn more about the dual degree and certificate options on the VCU Bulletins website.

 The M.S.W. is a widely recognized degree and offers a wide range of career options.
 Our graduates are prepared to work in a variety of settings, including hospitals, mental health facilities, family service agencies, schools, criminal justice and others.
-Starting salaries for entry-level positions for those holding an M.S.W. are approximately $40,000.
+Starting salaries for entry-level positions for those holding an M.S.W. are approximately $40,000 (starting salaries may vary based on geographical region).
 For more information on the profession of social work, please visit the National Association of Social Workers’ websites at naswdc.org and helpstartshere.org.